-Coronavirus has kept the nation indoors for what seems like an eternity – particularly if you have kids!
+Coronavirus has kept the nation indoors for what seems like an eternity, but better days are on the horizon.

-As we head into the middle of summer, staycations look like the most feasible family holiday option.
-You’re probably desperate to dust off the tent and get camping again, after all, the Great British weather actually seems to be playing ball this year!
+As we head into spring and summer, staycations remain the most feasible holiday option.
+You’re probably desperate to dust off the tent and get camping again, even if it's likely to be a slightly different experience compared to years gone by.

-While life as a whole won’t be totally ‘normal’ for some time yet, progress is being made every week and things are looking up for campers across the UK.
+While life as a whole won’t be totally ‘normal’ for some time yet, things are looking up for UK campers now that campsites have been given the greenlight to welcome back customers this spring.

 PLEASE NOTE – all information is as given at the time of writing.
 Please refer to government guidance and check before you travel.